spectrocloud/librarium/content/docs/10-audit-logs/05-kube-api-audit-logging.md

 <br />

 5. Next, you will update the Kubernetes API server manifest file.
 The manifest file is located in the **/etc/kubernetes/manifests** folder.
-Before modifying the manifest file, create a backup copy.
+Before you modify the manifest file, create a backup copy.

   <br />